Who am I?

 - maintaining an open mind, critical thinking skills, and high standards of honesty and integrity.

-Osteofm has been in the world for over two years now, and has developed well beyond my initial expectations.
+Osteofm about five years, but with weekly posts for the first two.
+It developed well beyond my initial expectations.
 It has had thousands of views, from all over the world, and has led me to meet people and go places which have really reshaped my view of what we do, and where our place is in the big wide world.
+But sooner or later I had to earn some money, and I didn’t have time for it any more.
+I’m hoping to get it up and running soon, and even have some potential blogs in the pipeline, but in the meantime there’s plenty of content to peruse.

 Please remember this blog is an account of one person’s view and experiences, and I am not a spokesperson for the osteopathic community, nor even probably a very representative example of an osteopath.